mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > ## '/api/rooms/housekeeping-status'
 > * Takes in a varying number of query parameters in the url... ranging from 0 to 10.
 > * It returns an array of room objects for all rooms meeting the criteria of the query parameters.
-> * It will return status 400 (and a json with a message property) if no rooms are found meeting the query parameters.
 > * Each of the room objects show detailed room status information.
+> * It will return status 200 and an empty array if no rooms are found meeting the query parameters.
 > * Possible query parameters: inactive, clean, dirty, occupied, vacant, arrived, departed, stayover, dueout, notreserved.
 > * Possible options for all parameters are: 0 and 1.
 > * Sample route with query parameters: **/api/rooms/housekeeping-status?clean=1&occupied=0**